 IV Comparing ABC Factor means

-The determination of a possible, 3-factor sub-scale structure for the ABC Scales through dimension reduction enabled mean ABC levels to be calculated for each of the three factors.
-Comparisons could then be made between the non-dyslexic and dyslexic groups, between the Test and Base, and between the Test and Control subgroups.
+The determination of a possible 3-factor sub-scale structure for the ABC Scales through dimension reduction enabled mean ABC levels to be calculated for each of the three factors.
+Comparisons were then made between the non-dyslexic and dyslexic groups, between the Test and Base, and between the Test and Control subgroups.
 The dataset composition of the sub-groups varied according to whether the Dx20 or Dx16 Profiler Scales were used to determine participants' levels of dyslexia-ness, reflected in variances in raw score differences and effect sizes (below).
-Outcomes derived from each of the four versions of the ABC Scales that were used, according to each of the Dx Profilers, revealed notable differences between within-factor means (Table 27).
+Outcomes derived from the four versions of the ABC Scales that were used, according to each of the Dx Profilers, revealed notable differences between within-factor means (Table 29).

-Table 27: Comparison of ABC Factor Means for all ABC Scales; subgroups establish from Dx20 and Dx16 Profiler Scales.
+Table 29: Comparison of ABC Factor Means for all ABC Scales; subgroups established from Dx20 and Dx16 Profiler Scales.

-Fig. 23: Raw score differences in Factor Mean ABC between Test and Control and Base and Control subgroups for each ABC Scale - subgroups defined from Dx20 Profiler outputs (positive difference indicates values for the Test, Base, subgroups were higher then for the Control subgroup).
+Fig. 21: Raw score differences in ABC Factor means where subgroups were defined from Dx20 Profiler outputs (positive difference indicates values for the Test, Base, subgroups were higher then for the Control subgroup).

 ABC Factor Means effect size differences

-Converting the ABC factor means raw score differences into effect sizes to take account of sample sizes and standard deviations presented a clearer comparison between the Base, Test, and Control subgroups, defined according to Dx20 Profiler outputs (Table 28), and from the Dx16 Profiler (Table 29).
-(Note firstly, that effect sizes between the non-dyslexic (ND) and dyslexic (DI) groups are identical as these are not dependent on which Dx Profiler was used; and secondly, that Factor 3, Organization and Planning, comprised the same ABC dimensions in both of the 17-item scales, ABC17, and ABC17-L, so for this factor, these effect sizes were the same).
+Converting the ABC factor means raw score differences into effect sizes to take account of sample sizes and standard deviations presented a clearer comparison between the Base, Test and Control subgroups, defined according to Dx20 Profiler outputs (Table 30), and from the Dx16 Profiler (Table 31).
+(Note that effect sizes between the non-dyslexic (ND) and dyslexic (DI) groups are identical as these are not dependent on which Dx Profiler was used; also, that Factor 3, Organization and Planning, comprised the same ABC dimensions in both of the 17-item scales, ABC17, and ABC17-L, so for this factor, these effect sizes were the same).
 The greatest effect size (g = 0.6689) between the non-dyslexic and dyslexic groups emerged for Factor 2, Engagement, when their academic confidence was gauged from the ABC21-L, locally derived scale, indicating a moderate-to-large effect size for the group of ABC dimensions that comprised this factor.

-For both Factor 1: Study Efficacy and Factor 2: Engagement, effect sizes between non-dyslexic and dyslexic students were moderate whichever ABC Scale was used, with values ranging from 0.54 < g < 0.67, suggesting that non-dyslexic students presented substantially higher academic confidence than their dyslexic peers in both their capacity or power to produce strong academic outputs, and also the degree to which they participated in active dialogues with their lecturers and collaborated academically with their peers.
+For both Factor 1: Study Efficacy and Factor 2: Engagement, effect sizes between non-dyslexic and dyslexic students were moderate whichever ABC Scale was used, with values ranging from 0.54 < g < 0.67; this suggests that non-dyslexic students presented substantially higher academic confidence than their dyslexic peers in both their capacity or power to produce strong academic outputs, and also the degree to which they participated in active dialogues with their lecturers and collaborated academically with their peers.
 However it was notable that less pronounced or negligible differences were observed in areas of organization and planning (Factor 3).
-As would be expected, all of the differences in Study Efficacy, and Engagement, were accentuated when comparisons were made between the Base subgroup of students who presented low levels of dyslexia-ness, and their strongly dyslexic peers in the Control subgroup, with an effect size range of 0.76 < g < 1.07, and 0.86 < g < 1.10, for subgroups defined from the Dx20, Dx16 Profilers respectively.
-It is of note that the reduced item, Dx16 Profiler generated slightly higher outcomes.
+As would be expected, all of the differences in Study Efficacy and Engagement were accentuated when comparisons were made between the Base subgroup of students with low levels of dyslexia-ness and their strongly dyslexic peers in the Control subgroup, with an effect size range of 0.76 < g < 1.07, and 0.86 < g < 1.10, for subgroups defined from the Dx20, Dx16 Profilers respectively.
+It is of note that the reduced item Dx16 Profiler generated slightly higher outcomes.
 Effect sizes between the Base and Control subgroups for Factor 3: Organization and Planning were moderate when gauged with the ABC24 or the ABC21-L Scales, again with very slightly higher values recorded when the Dx16 Profiler was used.

-In the first instance, a simple, linear regression analysis between the full, ABC24 Scale and the complete, Dx20 Profiler validated a moderate association between ABC and Dyslexia Index with an R-squared value (effect size) of 0.1895 (unbiased R-squared = 0.1853), derived from Pearson’s coefficient of correlation, r = 0.4353 (Figure 24).
-Hence this suggested that lower levels of academic confidence might be expected from individuals presenting higher levels of dyslexia-ness, an outcome that has already been demonstrated as likely, based on data from students in this datapool and the analysis above (sub-sections 4.3-4.6).
-To contextualize this outcome, seven further scatterplots with trendlines were produced for all other combinations of ABC Scales and Dx Profilers (not shown), which indicated broadly similar R-sqaured values, placing this result towards the upper end of the range (Table 30).
+In the first instance a simple, linear regression analysis between the full ABC24 Scale and the complete Dx20 Profiler validated a moderate association between ABC and Dyslexia Index with an R-squared value (effect size) of 0.1895 (unbiased R-squared = 0.1853), derived from Pearson’s coefficient of correlation, r = 0.4353 (Figure 23).
+This suggested that lower levels of academic confidence might be expected from individuals presenting higher levels of dyslexia-ness, an outcome that has already been demonstrated as likely based on data from students in this study and the analysis above (sub-sections 4.3-4.6).
+To contextualize this outcome, seven scatterplots with trendlines were produced for all other combinations of ABC Scales and Dx Profilers (not shown) which indicated broadly similar R-squared values, placing this result towards the upper end of the range (Table 32).

-Nevertheless, one multiple regression analysis was conducted using the ABC24 Scale and the Dx20 Profiler, principally as a pilot exercise to determine the feasibility of the processes, to examine whether outputs were meaningful, and hence to indicate whether such a study would be worthwhile later.
-In total, three multiple regression analyses were conducted to generate distinct regression equations from which four outcomes were of interest:
+Nevertheless, one multiple regression analysis was conducted using the ABC24 Scale and the Dx20 Profiler, principally as a pilot exercise to determine the feasibility of the processes, to examine whether outputs were meaningful, and hence to indicate whether such a study would be worthwhile.
+Three multiple regression analyses were conducted to generate distinct regression equations from which four outcomes were of interest:

 I - to generate expected ABC24 for all groups and subgroups based on the regression equation derived from Dx20 using data from the complete datapool;